Relacibo/hyprmcsr/docs/010-prismlauncher.md

 Then you can set any wrapper you like in the PrismLauncher GUI (e.g., `obs-gamecapture`).
 Remember though to also set `hyprmcsr -h <profile> instance-wrapper` as one of the wrapper commands.

 **Note:**
 When specifying your PrismLauncher instance IDs in your config, use the `prismWrapperCommand.prismMinecraftInstanceIds` array.
-Each entry should be the folder name of the instance (as found in `~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher/instances/` for Flatpak, or `~/.local/share/PrismLauncher/instances/` for native installs).
+Each entry should be the folder name of the instance (as found in `~/.local/share/PrismLauncher/instances/`).

 Example: